rubyonrailsfourbook/book/10-posts-comments/05-check-comments-for-spam.markdown

 distorting text and having the using decode it.
-The key is make simple enough to make sure that your grandma can do it with bad eye sight and make hard enough so that OCR, optical character recognition, software can’t read so.
+The key is make simple enough to make sure that your grandma can do it with bad eye sight and make hard enough so that OCR, optical character recognition, software can't read so.
 Captchas normally error on the side of preventing spam which make them harder to solve.
 This will cause problems with usability.
 The good part of this method is that

 ##### Simple Question
 This method requires the user
-to answer a “simple” question to submit the comment.
+to answer a "simple" question to submit the comment.
 The follow are sample question are used:

 * What is 2 plus 6?